How to make a collaborative artwork - 3 inspiring examples from Painting Around is Fun!

 How to make a collaborative artwork: Painted paper mixed media collage

-I had fun painting with the Marion Primary Mums Coffee Group (yes, I was one of them — another early project showing how my process has evolved).
+I had fun painting with a local Mums Coffee Group (yes, I was one of them – another early project showing how my process has evolved).
 We embarked on a creative journey to make a collaborative collage using painted papers.
 The aim was simple: to have fun and explore creativity in a relaxed, supportive environment.
 We did!

 The Process: We started with three large A2 sheets of cartridge paper, covering the surfaces with cool colours using various sponges.
 This stage was all about experimentation, and the mums enjoyed discovering the different textures and effects they could create.
 Simple paper is all you need.